Section 6 has three parts. Select a link below for more information about each topic.

 When the meeting is over, you may wish to write to the other person and set out what you think the result of the meeting was and what the next steps are for those involved.

-If you have made an application or are the subject of an application to the Guardianship Division and are unhappy with the decision, you can ask the Supreme Court of NSW or the Administrative & Equal Opportunity Division to look at the issue.
+If you have made an application or are the subject of an application to the Guardianship Division of NCAT and are unhappy with the decision, you can ask the Supreme Court of NSW or the Appeal Panel of NCAT to look at the issue.
 This is called being able to 'appeal'.

 Below is a quick guide to other places from which you can seek assistance in resolving disputes relating to capacity, or to which you can make a complaint about the way in which an assessment has been conducted.